Hans Feige

-Hans Feige (10 November 1880 – 17 September 1953) was a German General of the Infantry in the Wehrmacht during World War II.
+Hans Feige (10 November 1880 – 17 September 1953) was a German career military officer who served in the Imperial German Army, the Reichswehr and the Wehrmacht.
+He participated in both world wars and rose to the rank of General of the Infantry during World War II.
+He served as a corps commander in the Battle of France and in Finland during the invasion of the Soviet Union.
+After the failure of Operation Arctic Fox, he was removed from command in November 1941.

-Career
+World War I and Reichswehr service

-Feige joined the German Army in 1900.
-During World War I he served mainly in General Staff positions of various formations.
-He was wounded twice in the war and received several awards like both classes of the Iron Cross.
-After the war he joined the Freikorps until he was accepted into the Reichswehr.
-Here again he mostly served in staff positions and was promoted to Generalmajor on 1 October 1931 and to Generalleutnant 2 years later.
-On 1 October 1933 he took command of the 1st Cavalry Division, which was disbanded in 1935.
-He successively entered retirement in 1935, as General of the Infantry.
+Feige was born in 1880 at Königsberg (today, Kaliningrad) and joined the Prussian Army in 1900.
+During World War I he served mainly in general staff positions of various formations.
+He was wounded twice and was highly decorated, being awarded both classes of the Iron Cross, the Hanseatic Cross of Lübeck, the Wound Badge in black and several other orders and awards.
+At the end of the war, he was a Major serving on the staff of the Guards Replacement Division.
+Feige joined the Freikorps and was accepted into the post-war Reichswehr.
+Again, he mostly served in staff positions and was promoted to Generalmajor on 1 October 1931 and to Generalleutnant two years later.
+On 1 October 1933, he took command of the 1st Cavalry Division, which was disbanded in 1935.
+He retired from military service in March 1935, as a brevet General of the Cavalry.

+World War II

-At the onset of World War II he was recalled into active service and took over command of the XXXVI Corps in May 1940.
+Just before the onset of World War II, Feige was recalled to active service in August 1939 and placed in command of the Replacement II Army Corps in Wehrkreis II, headquartered in Stettin (today, Szczecin).
+He took command of the XXXVI Corps in May 1940.
 His unit subsequently participated in the Fall of France in the Lorraine region.
 The corps was then transferred to Norway.
+In December 1940, Feige was promoted to General der Infanterie.

-In preparation for Operation Barbarossa the corps moved into central Finland.
-When the German offensive was launched on 22 June 1941, his unit was together with the Finnish III Corps tasked to recapture Salla and cut Murmansk off from the rest of Russia by advancing eastwards during Operation Arctic Fox.
-Although Salla was recaptured, the advance of his ill-equipped forces stalled soon.
-Feige was pressured by von Falkenhorst, commander of Army Norway, to continue the offensive, which met with little results.
-The offensive was finally called off on 17 September 1941.
-In November he was withdrawn from his command and replaced by Karl Weisenberger as commander of XXXVI Corps.
-He subsequently was placed into the Führerreserve and never took over an active command again.
-As result of this inactivity he finally retired on 30 June 1942.
+In preparation for Operation Barbarossa, Feige's corps moved into central Finland.
+When the German offensive was launched on 22 June 1941, his unit – together with the Finnish III Corps – was tasked with recapturing Salla and cutting off Murmansk from the rest of Russia by advancing eastwards during Operation Arctic Fox.
+Although Salla was recaptured, the advance of his ill-equipped forces soon stalled.
+Feige was pressured by Nikolaus von Falkenhorst, commander of Army Norway, to continue the offensive.
+It met with few results, and was finally called off on 17 September 1941.
+In November, Feige was withdrawn from his corps command and replaced by Karl Weisenberger.
+He subsequently was placed into the Führerreserve and never again took over an active command.
+As a result of this inactivity, he finally retired on 30 June 1942.